 - North Carolina and South Carolina were both one colony (Carolina), named by King Charles II in honor of his father Charles I.

-- In 1753, members of the Moravian Church arrived in the Piedmont and in 1766, they began work on a town.
+- In 1753, members of the Moravian Church arrived in Central North Carolina in 1766, they began work on a town.
 Five additional communities surrounded Salem in the Wachovia tract and it was a powerful and profitable religious and economic center for many years.

 - Raleigh is the capital of North Carolina today, but it wasn’t the first.
 Bath served as the first nominal capital and New Bern was established in 1766 as the first permanent capital.
 The government assembled in multiple other spots until 1792 when Raleigh was finally established as the permanent capital once and for all.

 - Many folks know our “First in Flight” license plates but there’s also “First in Freedom.”
 That’s because of the Mecklenburg Declaration of 1775, which made us the first state to declare independence.